Hall of Mirrors: Arts and decoration

-Sculptured Guéridons replaced the 1689 melted down silver furniture.
+Sculptured torchères replaced the 1689 melted down silver guéridons.

 The Hall of Mirrors' 17 windows open in the direction of the park.
 On the opposite inside wall of the hall are 17 equally large mirrors, that are composed of more than 350 individual mirror surfaces.
 The mirrors had an aesthetic function, as the mirror image of the garden depicted the exterior of the castle into the interior of the building and reflected the candlelight in the evening.
 The mirrors also conveyed the king's wealth and the efficiency of the French economy in a subtle way.

 Mirror glass was an expensive luxury product in the 17th century and could only be produced with great effort.
 The manufacture of the mirror surfaces was the first major order for the Manufacture royale de glaces de miroirs, a glass factory founded by Jean-Baptiste Colbert, the later Compagnie de Saint-Gobain, with which the Venetian monopoly on the manufacture of mirrors in Europe was broken.

 Much of the original solid silver furniture of the Hall of Mirrors, famous at the time, was soon lost, particularly the silver Guéridons (tables), which were melted down and coined by order of Louis XIV in 1689 to finance the War of the League of Augsburg.
 Today's furniture was manufactured in the 19th century after most of the original furnishings were lost during the French Revolution.